-Audit Committee - four meetings in fiscal year 2010.
+Audit Committee - eight meetings in fiscal year 2011.
 Our Audit Committee, which has been established in accordance with Section 3(a)(58)(A) of the Exchange Act, currently consists of Messrs.
-Stalder, Solomon and McDonald.
+Stalder and Solomon and Professor McDonald.
 The chair of our Audit Committee is Mr. Stalder.
 The functions of this committee include:

-• reviewing and pre-approving the engagement of our independent registered public accounting firm to perform audit services and any permissible non-audit services;
+- reviewing and pre-approving the engagement of our independent registered public accounting firm to perform audit services and any permissible non-audit services; - evaluating the performance of our independent registered public accounting firm and deciding whether to retain their services;